Birmingham Gay Village: Missing Bar

 The building is of Victorian design and dates back to 1897.
 It has a history as a public house and was previously known as the Australian Bar, with a restaurant on the first floor, known as Alexander's.
 It was renamed the Missing Bar.
 It was taken over in January 2010 by 7 Carat Ltd and refurbished soon after.
 Once known as a cabaret bar, the management instead attempted to make Missing a "party bar", since they felt the Birmingham gay scene was lacking one.

 Loft Lounge

 Equator Bar

 Equator opened in 2002 after taking the place of a solarium tanning centre and converting the building into a bar.
 Its 10th birthday was celebrated on 28 April 2012 with a buffet and Elvis Presley tribute act.
 Equator is also the home of the transgender social group Outskirts, providing a meeting space for people in the trans community on the 1st and 3rd Monday of every month.

 Kent Street Baths

 The Kent Street Baths were designed by D. R. Hill, with construction starting on 29 October 1849.
-The baths were opened on 12 May 1851,Aris's Gazette: Birmingham Baths Committee Public Notice, 12 May 1851 although, construction was not completed until 1852.
+The baths were opened on 12 May 1851, although, construction was not completed until 1852.
 The baths were the first to be opened by the Birmingham Baths Committee.